congdt/bklast/README.md

 		+ from preprocessed file, put them all together
 		+ output: data_no_label.txt

+Step 1.5: params_stat.py

+	"""
+		print all statistic info of params in request
+	"""

 Step 2: classify.py

 	"""
 		classify data.
 			input : all file in folder: preprocess_logs/